nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 * *cpg*: Specifies the encoding used in the *dbf* file.
 * *prj*: Specifies the projection.
 This file is only exported if a selection has been made in the field *Coordinate reference system*  of the project properties.

-As a Shapefile can only ever contain geometries of a single type, a total of three Shapefiles (each consisting of the four or five files specified above) are created for the individual geometry types when exporting from Field Desktop.
+As a Shapefile can only ever contain geometries of a single type, a total of three Shapefiles (each consisting of the four or five files specified above) are created for the individual geometry types when exporting from iSkavo.
 Single types are saved in the shapefile as multiple types, which leads to the following files:

   * File name "multipoints.\*", contains geometries of the types *Point* and *Multipoint*.
   * File name "multipolylines.\*", contains geometries of the types *Polyline* and *Multipolyline*.